 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute indicates the SysUpTime Value the last time when the dot11WNMRqstRowStatus is set to active or when this row is created the first time.
+This attribute indicates the SysUpTime Value the last time when the dot11WNMRqstRowStatus is set to active or when this row is created the first time.
 This attribute shall be set by this STA or AP automatically, not by an SNMP manager."

 ::= { dot11WNMRequestEntry 7 }